What are Progressive Lenses?

 Here are a few benefits of progressive lenses:7

-- Correct all-distance vision issues in a single lens
+- Improve vision at all distances in a single lens

 - Have various lens powers (multifocal lenses)